AndrewLuyt/week4-project/harmful_weather.md

 *Most recent update: 2022-01-04*

 # Synopsis

 In this analysis we will report on the top weather-related causes of human death & injury and property & crop damage.
-To calculate these sums we will use the NOAA's data set of weather events and associated damage for events between 1950 and November 2011.
+To calculate these sums we will use the NOAA's data set of weather events and associated damage for events in the USA between 1950 and November 2011.
 We spend substantial effort correcting manual data entry inconsistencies in the `evtype` variable, and note that damage caused by hurricanes is split up into multiple categories, for instance flood and hail.